Tokenomics

 The field often has a strong applied focus, concerning itself with how to use its insights and principles to engineer economic systems to possess specific, desired properties.

-Both cryptocurrency and tokens are subclasses of digital assets that use the technology of cryptography.
+Both cryptocurrency and tokens are the subclasses of digital assets that use the technology of cryptography.
 Cryptocurrency is the native currency of a blockchain, while tokens are created as part of a platform that is built on an existing blockchain.

 Tokens can be created as native elements of a blockchain protocol, or by using a smart contract that is deployed on a blockchain which will host the new token.
 For example, Ether (ETH) is the native crypto asset of the Ethereum blockchain, and was created by the core Ethereum developer team to incentivise proper maintenance of the blockchain.
 While Axie Infinity Shards (AXS) tokens, were created using an Ethereum smart contract developed by an unaffiliated third party, in order to give token holders certain governance rights over the game Axie Infinity.

 In both cases, different tokenomic attributes are chosen to support the token's intended role.
 With particular attention typically being paid to tokens' ability to function as an incentive mechanism, and choosing monetary policy that brings token supply into line with its demand.
-This includes specifying rules about how and when new tokens should be generated or removed from the system.
+This includes specifying rules about how and when new token should be generated or removed from the system.
 Rules that are written into smart contracts allow these system processes to be automated.

-In the real-world economic system, the economy is subject to fluctuations like inflation and deflation.
+In the real-world economics system, the economy is subject to fluctuations like inflation and deflation.
 Central banks intervene through monetary policies.
 Tokenomics can be thought of as an approach to implementing monetary policies and economic rules via automated smart contracts.
 On the blockchain, different projects may issue their own tokens with different tokenomics to complete their ecosystem for various purposes, such as fundraising and governance.
 Some common tokenomics models include the deflationary model, inflationary model, and dual-token model.
-For instance, before the very last Bitcoin is added to the Bitcoin pool, it is inflationary because as miners (people who find Bitcoin by using algorithms to solve mathematical puzzles) keep mining Bitcoins, the amount of Bitcoins increases and the purchasing power of each Bitcoin decreases.
-However, the tokenomics of Bitcoin has multiple mechanisms to lower the rate of inflation, such as making mathematical puzzles harder and allowing fewer miners to receive the coin.
+For instance, before the very last Bitcoin is added to the Bitcoin pool, it is inflationary because as miners (people who find Bitcoin by using algorithms to solve mathematical puzzles) keep mining Bitcoins, the amount of Bitcoins increases and the purchasing power of each Bitcoin decrease.
+However, the tokenomics of Bitcoin has multiple mechanisms to lower the rate of inflation, such as making mathematical puzzles harder and harder to solve and allowing fewer and fewer miners to receive the coin.